From Arctic Monkeys to Johnny Cash: The 10 best covers of Nick Cave songs of all time

 Next up we’re slowing things down with a gentle rendition of ‘New Morning’ from American rock group My Morning Jacket.

-While Cave does slow down the Bad Seeds on this Tender Prey number, his vocal approach still remains raw and, as was with a lot of early material, delivered with a hint of aggression.
+While Cave does slow down the Bad Seeds on this Tender Prey number, his vocal approach still remains raw and, as was the way with a lot of the band’s early material, delivered with a hint of aggression.
 My Morning Jacket, however, remains calm throughout.